Last updated: 30th March 2021

 Look out for the Grosvenor family’s symbol in brick patterns.
-These diamond shapes signify the building belongs to the Grosvenor Estate owned by The Duke of Wellington.
+These diamond shapes signify the building belongs to the Grosvenor Estate owned by The Duke of Westminster.
 The wealthy family own huge amounts of property across Cheshire, Oxford and London’s Mayfair and Belgravia.

 Chester’s Unique Shopping ‘Rows’

 Looking like something straight from a Harry Potter movie are the Tudor buildings on the 4 main shopping streets of Chester – Northgate, Eastgate, Bridge and Watergate Street.
 They lead out from the Market Lantern Cross from 1476 which was once the focal point of the city.
 All 4 streets are lined with ‘The Rows’ and are unique to Chester, and the world!
 These Tudor style double decker buildings are really handsome and date back to the 13th century and are also called ‘galleries’ – basically two storied shopping arcades.